 The institute is located in the tribal area of Shahapur Taluka of Thane district (MS) having 2.5 acres of land.
-The College had gradually developed its infrastructures when it started it had enrolled 141 Students in the teachers of Arts, Commerce and Science.
-Now 2515 (UG-2241 and PG-274) students have enrolled in the academic year 2023-2024.
-Continuous efforts have been taken by management to increase the infrastructure facilities.
-The place where the college is situated is pollution free.
-In and around the campus the environment is clean and surrounded by trees.
-It is a hilly area.
-It is our unique privilege.
+The College had gradually developed its infrastructures.
+When it started it had enrolled 141 students in the academic year 2008-09.
+The number of enrolled students increased to 2515 in the academic year 2022-23.
+Continuous efforts have been taken by the management to enhance the infrastructural facilities.
+The college is situated in pollution free area.
+The entire college campus is environmentally clean and surrounded by trees.
+The college is loacted in hilly area, is our unique privilege.
 The college has maintained a neat and clean campus.
 The use of plastic is strictly prohibited in the campus.
 The institute has solar lamp, a small system of rainwater harvesting, developed irrigation system, making compost of the organic waste in the campus and using it for garden.
 The library is partially automated with Soul 3.0 software.
-N-List facility is available for accessing e-books, e-journals, various databases etc. for both students and teachers.
+N-List facility is available for accessing ebooks, e-journals, various databases etc. for both students and teachers.

 The college has sufficient infrastructure and support facilities with 57 classrooms, 01 seminar halls, 09 classrooms with LCD projectors, 02 Classroom with smart board, well equipped laboratories of Physics, Chemistry as well as Computer lab for Geography and Information technology.
 Staff Rooms and separate common rooms for boys and girls have been provided.
 Internet facility also provided for Students and Teachers.
 The college has facilities for sports, games and cultural activity.
-There are outdoor facilities for Kabaddi, Kho-Kho, Shot put, Disc Throw on the sufficient playground.
+There are outdoor facilities for Kabaddi, Kho-

+Kho, Shot put, Disc Throw on the sufficient playground.
 Various programs and activities are organized by the cultural committee including the important days of National and International importance.
 There are 80 Computers, 06 Printers, 04 Printer with Scanner, 09 LCD projectors, 06 Xerox machine, 65 CCTV cameras are available in the college.
 All the computers are connected to the internet in college.